tardigrde/gardenofbits/src/site/notes/GOB/Meta/Digital minimalism.md

 See the process?
 You took little pieces that fit together and made a single source of truth version out of it.
 You gave it a name, and now you are able to talk about and act on it as a single entity.
 Even if there are 100k files in the folder.

-Easier with software components than with hardware devices
+Easier with software components than with hardware devices.